stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 The Sphere of Vocation unlocks your inner talent that requires manifestation and implementation in the material world.
 The sphere of Vocation is the source of our strength and stability, and it is directly related to the spine.
 It is the internal support of our body, regulates our movements and connects us to the outside world.
 The energy of the Gene Key in this Sphere carries a powerful creative potential and gives you the greatest opportunities for personal growth.

 Vocation: 48.2
-Sidhi
-Wisdom
+Sidhi: Wisdom
-Gift
-Resourcefulness
+Gift: Resourcefulness
-Shadow
-Inadequacy
+Shadow: Inadequacy
 The line of the Gene Key in the Sphere of Vocation will indicate to you that area of employment or profession that will help your innate talent to be revealed correctly and fully.
 LINE 2.
 MARKETING.
 Your Vocation is the development of marketing concepts, packaging, cost, presentation.
-The Pathway of Initiative
+↓
 The Pathway of Initiative prescribes a strategy of active action.
 The essence of these actions is to embody your genius without a drop of imitation.
 The challenge here is to take a risk and take a step towards your goal.
+↓
 The Sphere of the Culture
 This Sphere holds the key to Prosperity through the choice of the optimal working format for interactions with partners or work colleagues.
 The energy of the Gene Key in the Sphere of Culture, embodied on the frequency of the Gift, will help you form the right cultural and social environment for your activities in the world of material values.

 Culture: 20.1
-Sidhi
-Presence
+Sidhi: Presence
-Gift
-Self assurance
+Gift: Self assurance
-Shadow
-Superficiality
+Shadow: Superficiality
 The line of the Gene Key in the Sphere of Culture will suggest the format of social interaction that is optimal for you with work colleagues, like-minded people in a creative team or business partners, which will accelerate your prosperity and career growth.
 LINE 1.
 SELF-SUFFICIENCY.
 You need individual employment and personality workflow.
-The Pathway of Growth
+↓
 The Pathway of Growth is a simple yet very powerful step on your path to prosperity.
 He invites you to change your view of the business and begin to perceive it as a tool for awakening.
 Business is a whole system of relationships that implies a common goal and the sharing of resources.
 Therefore, it can also be considered as a kind of spiritual path.
 This attitude to business will allow you to find many hidden opportunities for your development.
-The Sphere of the Brand
+↓
 The Sphere of the Brand describes your inner style and frequency of expression that have a direct impact on your Prosperity.
 This Sphere is a synthesis of the energy of the first two Spheres of the Pearl Sequence - Vocation and Culture.
 It is at the top of your triangle of prosperity, and in this Sphere you reach the zenith of your life cycle.

 Regardless of what it is you do in life, and what product you promote, at the highest level - you are the main product that you are able to offer this world.
 The Brand Sphere aligns the “product” with its “package” – your true essence and your unique style of expressing it to the outside world.

 Brand: 5.5
-Sidhi
-Timelessness
+Sidhi: Timelessness
-Gift
-Patience
+Gift: Patience
-Shadow
-Impatience
+Shadow: Impatience
 The Gene Key line in the Brand Sphere will point you to the motto you should follow which will help you (your business) to occupy a suitable niche in the market and attract well-deserved customer interest in the uniqueness and benefits of your offerings, products or services.
 LINE 5.
 FAIRNESS. «I offer a wisdom and really profitable solutions!» The Sphere of the Pearl